danfuzz/samizdat/samizdat-0/README.md

 Other naming conventions (which sometimes override the above):

 * `targetFromSource` &mdash; Indicates a function that takes a value of type `Source` yielding a value of type `target`.
-These are most often for value conversion functions, and sometimes (rarely) for member-like accessors.
+These names are most often used for value conversion functions (that is, converting from one type to another, with no loss of data).

 * `makeTypeName` &mdash; Indicates a function that creates a value of type `TypeName`.
 These are almost all for the creation of "identified"